Jeremiah-dev341/Jeremiah-dev341/README.md

 * ✉️  You can contact me at [jeremiahkinuthia341@gmail.com](mailto:jeremiahkinuthia341@gmail.com)
 * 🧠  I'm currently learning HTML, CSS, Javascript, React
 * 👥  I'm looking to collaborate on Beginner-friendly projects that will help me grow.
-* 💬  Ask me about I am a Chelsea Fan- Tell everyone
+* 💬  Ask me about anything, will be glad to help.
 * 😄 Pronouns: He/Him